 None of this is “natural”.
 But we’ve grown used to it as “normal” human behavior.
 And many of us have completely taken how ridiculous and wasteful it is for granted because of its normalcy – hence the 15,000+ miles driven per person per year.

-If we don’t take the act of vehicle driving for granted, we would buy fewer vehicles (and cheaper and more fuel efficient ones when we did), we would buy them less often, drive them much less frequently, and save tons of money in the process.
+If we don’t take the act of vehicle driving for granted, we would buy fewer vehicles (and cheaper and more fuel efficient ones like electric cars when we did), we would buy them less often, drive them much less frequently, and save tons of money in the process.
 We might think twice about hopping in our vehicle to drive 2 miles to pick up a bottle of soda or 7 times a week to get groceries or dine out.
 And hopefully we really think twice when deciding between living in a nice urban home a mile from work, the school, and grocery store or that huge country home with the big yard 30 miles away from work and 5 miles away from everything else.
 And a “vacation home” hundreds of miles away?
 No thanks.

 The best tool for cutting your miles driven and the gasoline/maintenance costs needed to power them is to develop an appreciation and respect for the ridiculousness and wastefulness that driving a vehicle is.
 Only then, will you change your driving habits.
 In other words, your brain can develop and free and very powerful tool – gratitude.
 Your attitude towards vehicle and all consumption will change for the better, the more you use this tool.
 It may not be easy to develop, but it’s there, if you look for it.

 Think of the impact if everyone used gratitude to view vehicle driving as a privileged luxury to only be used as a last resort.